Aparnarr/Pravega-release-notes/pravega-Operator-RN.md

 # Release Notes
-## Pravega operator Version v0.2.1
+## Pravega Operator Version v0.2.1

 [Pravega]() is an open source distributed storage service implementing Streams.
 It offers Stream as the main primitive for the foundation of reliable storage systems: a high-performance, durable, elastic, and unlimited append-only byte stream with strict ordering and consistency.